 The construction of the last stage of Impressio project was completed in July 2015.
-The project was developed on a land strip of 14,500 m2 located in the Grabiszyn district in Wrocław at Rymarska Street.
-The project comprises 8 four-storey, multi-family residential buildings with a total of 202 apartments and 4 commercial units and an aggregate floor space of 12,900 m2.
+The project was developed on a land strip located in the Grabiszyn district in Wrocław at Rymarska Street.
+The project comprises 202 apartments and 4 commercial units and an aggregate floor space of 12,900 m2.